 Hello!
 This blog was updated in Feb 2020.
 The arts scene in London has changed quite a lot since March 2020 and a new update follows.
 However most of the venues below are stil active and presenting storytelling.
 Always check out your local library and indie bookshop too.

 The holidays are here and London is teeming with opportunities to hear proper oral storytelling.
-Stories for children of course, but also for adults.
 If you want to enjoy the magic of storytelling, start by visiting smaller museums near to you, arts centres, city farms and local festivals- you may well be lucky.
 Events are quite often free as well.

 (Forest Hill) This museum has championed storytelling for many years and no matter when you check in you will find some kind of storytelling for everyone- tours with Miss Horniman, under fives stories and songs, sessions around special collections, tales for adults…

 2. Small Tales Storytelling Club

 (Blackheath) Fantastic professional storyteller Debbie Guneratne is the only person in London (as far as I know) to run and facilitate regular ongoing weekly storytelling workshops for children and teens in London.
 If you would like to teach your child how to tell stories in a workshop environment, I cant think of a better way.

 3. Kew Gardens

 (West London) A beautiful mixture of events and professional storytellers, often under their “Sunday Stories” banner.
 Recently I’ve spotted Alys Torrance, Rachel Rose Reid and Nell Phoenix.

 (Wimbledon) This little theatre is a champion of traditional storytelling.
 As well as interactive storytelling-themed events, they run regular a “Sunday Stories” with various well known and fantastic professional tellers from around the world.
 I loved telling stories there!